luiscruz/course_sustainableSE/2024/p1_measuring_software/g7_python_environments.md

 ### Terminal

-On performing Shapiro-Wilk tests for Terminal the data collected for the three data sizes, we get p-values of 0.144, 0.105, and 0.077 for data sizes x, y, and z respectively.
+On performing Shapiro-Wilk tests for Terminal the data collected for the three data sizes, we get p-values of 0.077, 0.105, and 0.144 for data sizes 2.83 GB, 1.42 GB, and 0.71 GB respectively.
 This indicates that the data is normally distributed.

 Terminal consistently uses the lowest amount of power.
 While running a python code from the terminal, no software is started and no functionalities are present on the command line interface.
 This leads to the lowest energy consumption.

 ## Discussion and Conclusion